 - Avoid risky behavior, including having unprotected sex and sex while using recreational drugs or alcohol.

 - Know your status and get screened on a regular basis.
-If your partner is negative and you’re negative, infection isn’t going to happen.
+If your partner is negative and you’re negative, infection isn’t going to happen if you have sex only with each other.

 - Talk to your provider about your sexual health.